corscheid/testcrawler/README.md

 ```
 url: 'https://example.com'
 ```
 This is the default url to test on.
 Change this to be the document root of the site you want to test.
+Note that the url *must* start with http:// or https://
 ## usage
 Print the help page:
 ```